setuplinux/scripts/README.md

 # Confirm the file you plan to commit/publish.
 ls -l cluster_tui.py
 realpath cluster_tui.py

+# Optional: set defaults if you SSH as a non-root sudo user.
+sed -i 's/^SSH_USER = "root"/SSH_USER = "keith"/' cluster_tui.py
+# Either bake in SSH_PASSWORD = "..." or press p inside the TUI to enter it once.
+# Password flows require sshpass on the local machine (sudo apt install sshpass).
 ```

 During the session you can:
 - Use ←/→ to switch focus, Tab or `[`/`]` to cycle top-level menus, and Enter to drill into actions.
-- Press `p` once to supply an SSH password (optional, requires `sshpass`).
-Key-based auth remains preferred for lab use.
+- Press `p` once to supply an SSH password (requires `sshpass`).
+Key-based auth remains preferred, and without a password the app runs SSH with `BatchMode=yes` so failures show up immediately instead of hanging the terminal.
 - Jump into the tutorial panel to copy the exact SSH/system commands that “Check host”, “Repair host”, or “Repair all” will execute.
 This doubles as documentation for your runbooks or GitHub issues.

 The script expects SSH access as root plus the utilities invoked in the check/repair steps (pcs, iscsiadm, multipath, systemctl, etc.).
 Host key prompts are suppressed to avoid curses glitches, so only run this in trusted lab networks.